 In September, Tom Shapcott agreed to become the E. coli Monitoring Coordinator for FOMR, starting on January 1, 2020.

-In December, FOMR continued its collaboration with SVGS.
+In December, FOMR once again collaborated with SVGS.
 FOMR was contacted by Ezekiel Esteban and Westley Siemers, both students at SVGS, requesting FOMR's expertise in helping them design and implement a research project which included testing for E. coli in a stream.
-Their project would compare the number of macroinvertebrates in a stream with the amount of E. coli present at the same time to see if there were a correlation between the two.
-The results of their project would be submitted to the James Madison University Science Fair in March, 2020.
+Their project compared the number of macroinvertebrates in a stream with the amount of E. coli present at the same time to see if there were a correlation between the two.
+The results of their project were submitted to the James Madison University Science Fair in March 2020.
 FOMR trained Esteban and Siemers in how to use the Coliscan method to test their water samples and supplied them with supplies needed to complete their testing.

 In March, the results of their project were presented as "A Study of Manure and Macros of Naked Creek" at the JMU Science Fair.

-In May, FOMR received a grant from the Shenandoah Valley Pure Water Forum that will be used to purchase Coliscan supplies for the period from July 2020 through June 2021, to be used for the Christians Creek E. coli monitoring program.
+In May, FOMR received a grant from the Shenandoah Valley Pure Water Forum that was used to purchase Coliscan supplies for the period from July 2020 through June 2021, to be used for the Christians Creek E. coli monitoring program.